Félix Hernández: 2013 season: Contract extension and fourth All-Star Game

-2014 season
+2014 season: All-Star Game starter and second ERA title

-Hernández pitched the Mariners season opener on March 31 against the Los Angeles Angels of Anaheim.
-This marks the seventh time in a row he started the season for Seattle.
-He got the win going 6 innings, giving up three runs (two earned), and struck out 11 Angels.
+Hernández pitched the Mariners season opener on March 31, 2014 against the Los Angeles Angels of Anaheim.
+This was the seventh time in a row he started Opening Day for Seattle.
+He got the win, going 6 innings, giving up three runs (two earned), and struck out 11 Angels.
 The Mariners won 10–3.
 He won his next two starts, both against Oakland.
-However, Hernández would not win again until May 12.
-Hernández went 0–1 in that span.
+However, Hernández would not win again until May 12, going 0–1 in that span.

-On May 12, Hernández was ejected for the first time in his career against the Tampa Bay Rays at Safeco.
+On May 12, Hernández was ejected for the first time in his career against the Rays at home.
 When he left the game in the seventh after a three-run double, Hernández started shouting at the home plate umpire in disagreement with his calls.
 On June 8, Hernández struck out a career-high 15 batters against the Rays in a 5–0 win.
 Hernández got a no-decision, as all five runs were scored after he left the game.
-Hernández got his tenth win on June 29, 2014, against the Cleveland Indians in a 3–0 victory in eight shutout innings with just one hit.
-Fernando Rodney got his 23rd save pitching a perfect ninth to secure the victory.
+Hernández got his tenth win on June 29, against the Cleveland Indians in a 3–0 victory in eight shutout innings with just one hit.
+Fernando Rodney got his 23rd save pitching a perfect ninth inning to secure the victory.

-Hernández was announced as an All-Star along with teammates Robinson Canó, Kyle Seager and Fernando Rodney.
+Hernández was announced as an All-Star along with teammates Robinson Canó, Kyle Seager and Rodney.
 On July 14, AL manager John Farrell announced that Hernández would be the starter for the game.
-Hernández pitched the first inning of the All-Star game, he gave up one infield base hit and struck out two National League batters.
-Between May 18 and August 11, Hernández pitched 16 straight outings going 7 or more innings and allowing 2 or fewer runs each time.
-This is the longest such streak in baseball history, surmounting the record previously held of 13 by Tom Seaver set during the 1971 season.
+Hernández pitched the first inning of the All-Star Game, he gave up one infield base hit and struck out two batters.
+From May 18 to August 11, Hernández pitched 16 collectieve outings going at least seven innings and allowing at most two runs each start.
+This is the longest such streak in baseball history, topping the record of 13 by Tom Seaver in 1971.
 This streak was snapped on August 16 against the Detroit Tigers.
-He gave up two earned runs in five innings.
-He had to throw 92 pitches.
+He gave up two earned runs in five innings, throwing 92 pitches.

-Hernández won his second American League ERA title with a 2.14 ERA, three points under that of Chicago White Sox pitcher Chris Sale.
-He achieved the ERA title on the last day of the season, on September 28 against the Angels going 5.1 innings allowing no runs and seven strikeouts.
-In 2014, Hernández set the lowest ERA mark by an AL pitcher since Pedro Martínez in 2000.
-He also set the lowest WHIP by an AL pitcher (0.92) since Martinez in 2000.
-He finished second in the AL Cy Young Award race behind Cleveland Indians pitcher Corey Kluber.
+Hernández won his second AL ERA title with a 2.14 ERA, three points less than Chicago White Sox pitcher Chris Sale.
+He secured the ERA title on the last day of the season, on September 28 against the Angels, throwing 5 1/3 innings allowing no runs and seven strikeouts.
+Hernández had the lowest single-season ERA and WHIP (0.92) by an AL pitcher since Pedro Martínez in 2000.
+He finished second in AL Cy Young Award voting behind Cleveland's Corey Kluber.